GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p>
 </p>
 <p style="line-height:26px; margin-left: -220px; margin-right: 220px;">
-I have applied a recent SBI algorithm called Marginal Neural Ratio Estimation (MNRE, implemented in the code <a href="https://github.com/undark-lab/swyft" style="color: #6600cc;"> Swyft</a>) to LSS photometric probes: weak lensing, galaxy clustering and the cross-correlation power spectra (i.e. the so-called 3x2pt analysis).
-Using this <a href="https://github.com/GuillermoFrancoAbellan/Swyft-LSS" style="color: #6600cc;"> code</a> and mock data for a Stage IV survey, my collaborators and I showed that we can accurately recover the cosmological parameters with a speedup factor of ~40-60 compared to classical MCMC methods.
+I have applied a SBI algorithm called Marginal Neural Ratio Estimation (MNRE, implemented in <a href="https://github.com/undark-lab/swyft" style="color: #6600cc;"> Swyft</a>) to LSS photometric probes: weak lensing, galaxy clustering and the cross-correlation power spectra (i.e. the so-called 3x2pt signal).
+Using this code and mock data for a Stage IV survey, my collaborators and I showed that we can accurately recover the cosmological parameters with a <a href="https://arxiv.org/abs/2403.14750" style="color: #6600cc;"> speedup factor of ~40-60 </a> compared to classical MCMC methods.
+I am also interested in applying SBI to higher-dimensional problems like Bayesian field reconstruction.
+In this context, I contributed to the development of a SBI framework to efficiently <a href="https://arxiv.org/abs/2410.15808" style="color: #6600cc;">reconstruct the cosmological initial conditions</a> from late-time DM density fields.

 </p>
 <p>
 </p>